 Here Comes finally the recipe for the homemade Asian chinese sesame balls!
 As we already mentioned previously here, there are many different variants.
 The balls are not only popular in China, but also in Thailand, Vietnam and Japan, so you do not necessarily need to use mongoose Paste as a filling but also Lotus Paste, sweet coconut rasp or sweet red-bean Paste.
 There are also many different recipes for dough.
-Mine is a little simplified and also includes potato puree powder.
+This one is a little simplified and also includes potato puree powder.
 This makes the whole fluffier and crisper! 😉

 We tried the recipe again at the weekend and they have become very tasty again, as you can see on the photos 🙂

 Ingredients for the dough (yields 15 medium and up to 20 small balls)